Dewalt DXGNR7000 - 7000/8750W Portable Generator With Electric Start

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Dewalt DXGNR7000 also comes with some accessories: battery charger, oil and tool kit are included.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Dewalt DXGNR7000 also includes several accessories: tool kit, battery charger and oil.

 Product Videos